 Oh hoppy day!
 Disneyland reopened April 30, 2021, after 412 days of closure.
 The Frog Family was there for this historic event and we've hopped back a few times since to stay on top of the changing situation.
-Disneyland began welcoming out-of-state visitors as of June 15, and guests now take it upon themselves to manage physical distancing.
-Capacity is limited, and while rides are filled with guests, the lines seem generally shorter than before.
-We greet characters from a distance but still have a ton of spontaneous fun with them (find Undercover Tourist on TikTok to see what I'm talking about.)
+We are in frogciting times!
+Capacity is still limited via the theme park reservation system, but the parks have so much entertainment now.
+Almost every ride is open and Disney Genie is here as of Dec.
+8, 2021!
+We still greet characters from a distance but are able to have a ton of spontaneous fun with them (find Undercover Tourist on TikTok to see what I'm talking about.)

 What Is Disneyland Like Right Now?

 We all have different comfort levels and health risks right now.
 But you should be aware that physical distancing is no longer regulated by the park.
 Ride vehicles are filled to capacity.
-However, Disneyland face covering policies are ever changing, so hop over to our mask policy post for the latest information.
-If you are visiting through Oct.
-31, 2021, be sure to hop over to our guide to Disneyland Halloween Time for all the fun decor and fall fun.
+However, Disneyland face covering policies are ever changing, so hop over to our mask policy post and our Disneyland reopening post for the latest information.

-The Disneyland Band, Pearly Band, Dapper Dans and Bootstrapers have returned too!
+The Disneyland Band, Pearly Band, Dapper Dans, Bootstrapers, Straw Hatters and more have returned!
 Even during this reopening period, Disneyland lives up to its nickname as "The Happiest Place on Earth!"
 Can we just say that we are loving the new fun character interactions?
-We caught Tigger, Pooh and Eeyore playing in a grassy area near the hub.
-Other times Alice and the Cheshire cat talked tea with us there.
-Woody waved from a balcony in Frontierland.
+We love to catch characters playing in a grassy area near the hub.
 So fun!

 This is a unique time when visiting Disneyland is a whole new world for all of us.
-When most of your traditional tips and tricks for maximizing time are gone, what do you do?
-Don't worry — we've got you covered!
-We're sharing important information such as the best time to arrive, how to plan your day without FASTPASS.
-Speaking of FASTPASS, did you hear the news?
+We're sharing important information such as the best time to arrive, how to plan your day with the new Disneyland Genie service.
+Did you hear the news?
 Free FASTPASS will not return.
 A new paid program, called Genie+ replaces MaxPass.
-Hop over to our Disney Genie post to read all about the new planning features and how to skip the lines using the new Lightning Lane entrance coming fall 2021 to Disneyland (and is already in use at Disney World).
+Hop over to our Disney Genie post to read all about the new planning features and how to skip the lines using the new Lightning Lane entrance.

 We will go over when to hop on those new-and-improved rides and where to find your favorite foods!
 One thing to be aware of is that there is not as much scheduled entertainment ... yet.
 But more returns all the time.
 Here’s what to know when visiting Disneyland during this frogciting reopening period.

 As if Mickey reopening those gates wasn't exciting enough, there's more to look forward to at the Disneyland Resort in the coming weeks and months!
-Single Rider has made its way back!
+Single Rider has made its way back, but is no longer hoppening at certain rides, such as Space Mountain.
 Almost all rides are open too.
 Character dining at Plaza Inn — Minnie & Friends Breakfast — has returned!
 So much good stuff is hoppening on a daily basis.

 For locals, the new Magic Key annual pass program debuted Aug.
 25, 2021!
-If you get a Magic Key, you can access the Magic Key lounge in the Tomorrowland Starcade from Sept.
-1 through Oct.
-31 for photo ops, mobile phone charging stations and other perks.
 Magic Key holders need to make park reservations early (up to 90 days in advance) as reservations fill up faster than the pool of reservations for regular ticket holders.
-As of Oct.
-25, 2021, the top level Magic Key is sold out.
+The top two Magic Keys are sold out.

 Before we get started, here's a look at what it was like to hop back through Disneyland's gates and be welcomed back by cast members lining Main Street U.S.A.
 It gives us chills just thinking about it!